OBOAcademy/obook/docs/howto/team-open-science-mindset.md

     - Problem of decentralization and lack of hierarchy needs proactive and brave decision makers.
     - No one will do your work for you.
     - Learn the tools using OBOOK, make fixes - just try it/do it.
-    - Can improve the materials by fixing it (please feel empowered to fix anything, including typos and content).
+    - Improve the online documentation by creating your own branches and making pull requests to fix anything, including typos and content.

 <img width="1080" alt="image" src="https://user-images.githubusercontent.com/6722114/190459617-ba48bafd-e4ef-44e2-ac6e-d70de1cd8147.png">